-Key witnesses appear at third public Trump impeachment hearing
+White House official criticizes Trump call, decries 'cowardly' attacks

 Democrats have accused Trump of using the frozen aid and Zelenskiy’s desire for an Oval Office meeting as leverage to pressure a vulnerable U.S. ally to dig up dirt on political adversaries.
 Trump is seeking re-election next year.

 Trump has repeatedly denied wrongdoing and raged on Twitter against what he calls “a witch hunt” and a “hoax.”
 He said on Monday he might testify before the House Intelligence Committee, which is leading the inquiry.
-Democrats responded with skepticism. [mL2N27Y09V]
+Democrats responded with skepticism.

-Only two U.S. presidents, Bill Clinton and Andrew Johnson, have been impeached, but neither was removed from office.
-President Richard Nixon faced impeachment and resigned in 1974 over the Watergate scandal.

 Reporting by Jonathan Landay and Patricia Zengerle; Additional reporting by Mark Hoseball; Editing by Richard Valdmanis and Peter Cooney